tayiorbeii/egghead.io_idiomatic_redux_course_notes/19-Updating_the_State_with_the_Fetched_Data.md

 ### Updating the Correct Array

-Both `activeIds` and `allIds` need to return a new `state` when the `'RECEIVE_TODOS'` action fires, but we need to have a way of telling which `id` array we should update.
+Both `activeIds` and `allIds` need to return a new `state` when the `RECEIVE_TODOS` action fires, but we need to have a way of telling which `id` array we should update.

-If you recall the `'RECEIVE_TODOS'` action, you might remember that we passed the `filter` as part of the action.
+If you recall the `RECEIVE_TODOS` action, you might remember that we passed the `filter` as part of the action.
 This lets us compare the `filter` inside the action with a `filter` corresponding to the reducer.

 The `allIds` reducer is only interested in the actions with the `all` filter, and the `activeIds` is only interested in the `active` filter.